 There is some evidence that CBD oil does offer health benefits, but the evidence isn’t nearly as strong as Kannaway would like you to believe.
 Instead, most studies on the topic have been in animals and it isn’t clear how these apply to humans.

 Yes, there are plenty of people that swear on CBD oil, and that's fine.
 I understand that it works in some ways, for some people.
 However, the issue with this company, as with many health and wellness network marketing companies, is that they rely on distributors who are unqualified to make any kind of medical diagnosis or even evaluate their own results properly.

 Your buddy might rub CBD oil on his knee and tell you how great it feels.
 But if the pain relief is not tested properly, i.e. scientifically proven, the “relief” could be due to a number of things.
 It could be the action of rubbing the knee, or the mental exercise of trying to feel better, or an unintentional change in diet, or even (gasp), a desire for it to work since the person using it is also selling it.

 Companies like this make a lot of money because the customers don’t really know whether it works or not.
 If you have one of the chews or use the vaporizer, you would probably attribute any positive feelings to that.
 After all, people can convince themselves that sugar pills kill pain, with surprising effectiveness.

 Additionally, most of the health benefits that CBD is supposed to offer would be challenging to actually observe (like decreased risk of cancer and reductions in inflammation).
 Essentially, you could take the products consistently and never know whether they work.
 This is my main gripe with products like CBD oil – so many of the miracle stories are anecdotal.

-The compensation plan for Kannaway gets complicated quickly and there are multiple different levels, bonuses, schemes and factors to consider.
+As always, the other earning approach is to build a team.
+The compensation plan for Kannaway gets complicated quickly and there are multiple different levels, bonuses, schemes, and factors to consider.